marcomusy/pianoplayer/README.md

 - Patch in [music21](http://web.mit.edu/music21) for fingering positions as shown in musescore.
 If notes are still hiding fingering numbers use `-b` option.
 - A user reported an odd behaviour when substituting C flat to B which I could not reproduce.
-- Some odd fingering in left hand of scores/mozart_fantasia.xml to be fixed.
+- Some odd fingering in left hand of scores/mozart_fantasia.xml needs to be fixed.
-- Small notes/ornaments are ignored.
+- Small notes/ornaments are ignored at the moment.